 I’ve even invited Trust to my lovely townhouse, which Trust financed, in the North and offered him a chilled and stiff drink.
 I had a shot of Juiger and he had a shot of Cyanide.
 We then proceeded to lounge on my imported Issey couch; that’s Issey Miyake.
-We are on first name basis.
+We are on a first-name basis.
 Where was I?
 Yes on the couch.
 We smoked the finest of Cuba.
 It pained me, that the Cyanide didn’t even make Trust flinch.
-“Top me there, chief,” Trust slurrs.
+“Top me there, chief,” Trust slurs.
 Trust must be made of steel, but really is he?
 Really?

 That’s why I’ve killed Trust the best way I know how.
-Every time he waves a carrot in front of me, I put on my blinkers on and pretend I’m uncle Stevie.
+Every time he waves a carrot in front of me, I put on my blinkers and pretend I’m Uncle Stevie.
 Every time he tries to hypnotize me, I put on my earphones and pump sum Bra Hugh, son.
 Trust’s gone now.
-Don’t be scarred, it’s all good.
-We don’t need no professional mourner this side of town.
+Don’t be scared, it’s all good.
+We need no professional mourner this side of town.

 Don’t believe the hype.
 It’s all a fucken lie.
 Stay true.